-The current sign-up bonus of 5,000 miles is OK for a free airline card.
-That said, 5,000 AA miles have little value on their own and the card is best suited to someone with existing AA miles or heavy card spending.
+The current sign-up bonus of 5,000 miles is weak given the £70 fee.
+In any event, 5,000 AA miles have little value on their own and the card is best suited to someone with existing AA miles or heavy card spending.

 The application form can be found here.